 An image of a cute white, green, and yellow caravan parked in a field.

-May 25, 2021 10:00 am Published by Leave your thoughts
+February 27, 2026 12:17 pm Published by Leave your thoughts

 Australians love travelling and exploring the great outdoors.
 Caravans and RV’s give us the freedom to adventure around our great nation and to see new locations and meet like-minded people.

-In this guide will explain why water needs to be filtered and offer a short guide on choosing the right water filter system for your caravan.
+In this guide we will explain why water needs to be filtered and offer a short guide on choosing the right water filter system for your caravan.

-If you simply want to know which type of filter to choose, jump to the section on Choosing The Right Water Filter For Your Caravan or contact Clarence Water Filters by giving us a call on 02 6646 8565.
+If you simply want to know which type of filter to choose, jump ahead to the section on Choosing The Right Water Filter For Your Caravan or contact Clarence Water Filters by giving us a call on 02 6646 8565.
 You can also email us at sales@clarencewaterfilters.com.au.

 Table Of Contents